-Inside is the automatic JLC Calibre 757 with 65 hour power reserved, but it is not visible, due to a closed case back.
+Inside is the automatic JLC Calibre 757 with a 65 hour power reserve, but it is not visible, due to a closed case back.
 As this is a column-wheel chronograph, the inability to see it may disappoint the movement fans.

 How limited is this new model?
 Well if you want one, there are 500 up for grabs.
 Australian RRP is $16,900.